A large number of Cannabis Social clubs have opened in Spain under the rules of the right of association. Are they legal?

 - The right to privacy, which allows citizens to consume cannabis in their private environment

-The activity of Cannabis Social Clubs is not regulated by state legislation.
-Several autonomous communities have passed laws to regulate them, but all have been repealed by the Constitutional Court.
+The activity of Cannabis Social Clubs lacks of a state legislation.
+Several autonomous communities have passed laws to regulate them, but the Constitutional Court has repealed all of them.

 Requirements to open a Cannabis Club